efung/gnufmuffin.com/_posts/2015-03-11-blueberry-muffins-bouchon.md

 ---

-I'm about halfway through all the muffin recipes in [Bouchon Bakery](/tag/Bouchon Bakery), and finally got around to making one of my favourite varieties, blueberry.
+I'm about halfway through all the muffin recipes in [Bouchon Bakery](/tag/bouchon-bakery/), and finally got around to making one of my favourite varieties, blueberry.

 <a href="https://www.flickr.com/photos/gnuf/16783785542"